 Although an annulment and a divorce both dissolve a relationship, they do so for two different reasons.
 A divorce marks the legal dissolution of a valid marriage while an annulment dissolves a marriage that was never valid.
 Regardless of whether a couple gets a divorce or an annulment, it generally would not alter the parental rights of the father.

 What’s the Relationship Between the Father and Child Like?

-Even if you get an annulment, a judge would still have to take the interests of the child into consideration when determining who to name as the father.
+Even if you get an annulment, a judge would still have to take the best interests of the child into consideration when determining who to name as the father.
 One of these factors is the type of relationship the father and child currently have.
-If a dad plays a significant role in providing for a child’s needs, it may not be for the child to take away his parental rights to be with your son or daughter.
+If a dad plays a significant role in providing for a child’s needs, it may not be best for the child to take away his parental rights to be with your son or daughter.

 Is There Any Acknowledgement of Paternity?

 It is possible for couples that are not married to acknowledge who the father is when the baby is born.
 This may be done at any time before or after the child is born, and paperwork is generally filled out at the hospital.
 However, this scenario may not be common because the couple would have to have known that an annulment was coming ahead of time to make such a decision.
 This is because the child’s parents would be married, which would make them the legal parents by default.